Sustain / Real Bread Campaign / About / Marketing and labelling

 - Open Letter from the Real Bread Campaign to The Federation of Bakers

 - Statement from the Real Bread Campaign on the possible use of unlabelled processing aids in factory loaves

 Since the launch of the Real Bread Campaign in November 2008, the Federation of Bakers (which represents the wrapped-sliced loaf manufacturers that produce around 80% of the loaves we buy in the UK) and their members have ignored our repeated invitations to give you and us an assurance that they do not use any undeclared processing aids in their products.

-Since May 2009, the Real Bread Campaign and the Real Food Festival have been inviting the people of Britain to demand that the Big Bakers come clean and Stick One On ‘em!
+In May 2009, the Real Bread Campaign and the Real Food Festival began encouraging the people of Britain to Stick One On ‘em! and demand that the Big Bakers come clean.

-If you don’t like the idea that the manufacture of the loaves you eat might have involved a veritable cocktail of undeclared enzymes, some of which are known allergens and could be of GM or animal origin then vote with your shopping basket and buy Real Bread instead.
+If you don’t like the idea that the manufacture of the loaves you eat might have involved a veritable cocktail of undeclared enzymes, some of which are known allergens (and could potentially be of GM or animal origin) then vote with your shopping basket and buy Real Bread instead.

 Current legislation allows manufacturers to use substances known as processing aids during wrapped loaf production without declaring so on the label.
 These can include enzymes such as xylanase, transglutaminase, hemicellulase, phospholipase and maltogenic amylase some of which may be of animal or GM origin.